 Audio Description is enabled on our iOS app.
 Content can be watched with Audio Description where an 'AD' icon is displayed.

-BSL Signed content is currently limited on the All 4 service.
+BSL Signed content is currently limited on the Channel 4 streaming service.
 However where signed content is available this will be clearly signposted within the app.
-We are looking to increase the level of Signed content on All 4, and aim to make improvements in this area as soon as possible.
+We are looking to increase the level of Signed content on Channel 4 streaming, and aim to make improvements in this area as soon as possible.

 We know some parts of the app are not fully accessible: